 How to Segment Questions for Deeper Insights

-Segmenting questions helps us really get our audience.
-It lets us aim certain questions at different customer groups.
+Segmenting questions helps us really get to know our audience.
+It lets us ask certain questions to different customer groups.
 This makes the feedback more meaningful.
 It uses things like people’s age, what they buy, or how they act.

 To make a survey really work, we mix up the questions.
 We use all kinds, from simple to more detailed.
 This mix helps us understand how customers feel and act.
 It gives us a big picture, helping us make smart choices.